Momentric/K-Pay-Scriptable-Widget/README.md

 - Copy and paste all of script.js to the new script
 - Find your api key at https://kiezelpay.com/account/api and add it to the urls on lines 11, 20, & 29
 - Then find your timezone offset at https://en.wikipedia.org/wiki/List_of_UTC_time_offsets
-- Next take your offset (ie: +2) and then multiply it buy 60, and flip the symbol. (so -120)
+- Next take your offset (ie: +2) and then multiply it by 60, and flip the symbol. (so -120)
 - Add the offset to the url on line 20, same with platform (fitbit, garmin, pebble, all)
 - Finally, Add a link to your png logo on line 96 (252px By 152px)